oliviamattiazzo/MyMoviesAnalytics/README.md

 You can also export the list of movies to an XML, saving your progress.
 And, as expected, you can import it back to the project to continue it!

-There's also a button to see some credits :simple_smile:
+There's also a button to see some credits :blush:

 ### How to use it? :arrow_forward: